whyevenquestion1t/tiny-llm/book/src/week1-07-sampling-prepare.md

-# Sampling and Preparing for Week 2
+# Week 1 Day 7: Sampling and Preparing for Week 2

 In day 7, we will implement various sampling strategies.
 And we will get you prepared for week 2.